I was shaking uncontrollably.

 The choice is yours, don’t be late

-Deciding if you should start your own business is an enormous decision with an endless list of factors unique to you and your present situation.
+Deciding if you should quit your job to start your own business is an enormous decision with an endless list of factors unique to you and your present situation.

 Just like learning to swim, you have to first learn to tread water.

 Now you are the one standing on the side of the pool shaking.
 You don’t need to swim laps right away, you simply need to tread water.

 If you wait too long to jump in, I may run up behind you and push you in.
 It’ll terrify you, but it may be the only way you get started.

 Don’t expect to get everything (or anything) right the first time.
 Give yourself the time and space to learn what you need to start the business you are dreaming of.

 Starting a business is not easy.
 In fact, it’s going to be one of the hardest things you’ve ever done.

 But if the idea to build something out of nothing is calling to you, then it will be one of the most rewarding accomplishments you will tackle.

 And damn worth every bit of blood, sweat, and tears.